cubicflow/lifeflower/_products/extra-strength-med-stick.md

 ingredients:

-product-notes: LifeFlower products are made in small batches with all-natural and boutique ingredients.
+product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Most orders are processed within 3 days of being placed.
 ---